tridentstream/mediaserver/README.rst

 After you logged in, head over to the Admin page, click "Plugins".

-The first plugin type you want to add is a new data source, that's the plugins on the right of the page.
+The first plugin type you want to add is a new data source, that's the plugins on the right side of the page.
 This can be one from local or remote data, or it can be sourced from website you have access to (i.e. a searcher).

 Find one in the list that fits your need and add it.
 Then add a Section or a Store that works with your input.